-Of all the patent medicines of the 19th century, Mrs. Lydia E. Pinkham’s Vegetable Compound, made of alcohol and herbs, was perhaps the best known.
+Of all the patent medicines of the 19th century, Mrs. Lydia Pinkham Vegetable Compound, made of alcohol and herbs, was perhaps the best known.

-Aimed at relieving menstrual and menopausal symptoms, its success was due as much to Mrs. Pinkham’s shrewd marketing as it was to its effectiveness.
+Aimed at relieving menstrual and menopausal symptoms, its success owed as much to Mrs. Pinkham’s shrewd marketing as it did to its effectiveness.
 Her kindly face peered out from every package, and she printed booklets of advice for women.
-She used advertising slogans such as, “A wife can blame herself if she loses love by getting “middle age” skin!” and “Are YOU just a plaything of nature?”
+She used advertising slogans such as, “A wife can blame herself if she loses love by getting ‘middle age’ skin!” and “Are YOU just a plaything of nature?”